moby/moby/docs/reference/commandline/network_ls.md

     Lists all the networks created by the user
-      -f, --filter=[]       Filter output based on conditions provided --help=false          Print usage
+      -f, --filter=[]       Filter output based on conditions provided --help                Print usage
-      --no-trunc=false      Do not truncate the output
+      --no-trunc            Do not truncate the output
-      -q, --quiet=false     Only display numeric IDs
+      -q, --quiet           Only display numeric IDs

 Lists all the networks the Engine `daemon` knows about.
 This includes the networks that span across multiple hosts in a cluster, for example: